 - Make sure you fill in every section of the forms, and make sure you keep a copy of what you submit.

 Reaching out for help

-Having decided to register as a CIC, BIGG Welcome reached out to Reset and Kings Arms Project to discuss their application and spoke to a member of the Reset Team who had experience of setting up a CIC.
-However, the best help the Group received was directly from the CIC Regulator at Companies House, who were able to give incredibly helpful, encouraging and specific advice over how to submit their application and how to rectify some of the key problems in their initial application.
+Having decided to register as a CIC, BIGG Welcome reached out to Reset and Kings Arms Project to discuss their application and spoke to a member of the Reset team who had experience of setting up a CIC.
+However, the best help the group received was directly from the CIC Regulator at Companies House, who were able to give incredibly helpful, encouraging and specific advice on how to submit their application and how to rectify some of the key problems in their initial application.

 - IN01 – form to complete to register a private or public company

 - CIC36 – application to form a Community Interest Company